aiidateam/aiida-core/docs/source/intro/installation.rst

 .. admonition:: Additional Information
    :class: seealso title-icon-read-more

-   A very good tutorial on python environments is provided by `realpython.com <https://realpython.com/effective-python-environment>`__.
+   A very good tutorial on Python environments is provided by `realpython.com <https://realpython.com/effective-python-environment>`__.

 `venv <https://docs.python.org/3/library/venv.html>`__ is module included directly with python for creating virtual environments.
 To create a virtual environment, in a given directory, run: